 Turn left into a flat narrow wooded section, left again following the trail path and left again up a slight slope towards the Chantry mansion.
 Runners turn left at the small tree and head towards another children’s playground, bearing right at the play equipment, passing a large tree on the right hand side.
 Runners are directed to their right and up a slight slope towards a crossroads on a tarmac path.
 At the crossroads, turn right and follow the tree lined path, turning left at the end to cross in front of mansion.
 After the mansion, the path becomes a gravel track, passing a bowls green on the left and walled garden on the right.
 At the gap in the hedge, runners are directed to their right and follow an anti-clockwise route around a meadow which climbs steeply back towards the pavilion.
 Turning left at the top of the slope away from the pavilion and towards a path which will take the runners back to the crossroads on a tarmac path.
 At the crossroads, turn right towards the main gate on London Road, where runners turn right, passing the play equipment again and towards the finish, which is on grass directly in front of the pavilion.

 Toilets are located in the Cricket Pavilion.
-See information above on parking.
+See information below on parking.
 There are two children’s play areas in the park a short distance from the Cricket Pavilion.

-Location of startThe run starts close to the cricket pavilion.
+Location of startThe event starts in close proximity to the cricket pavilion.

 Getting there by roadFrom the A12 (Copdock interchange)/A14 (Junction 55): Follow the roundabout until you see the sign for Ipswich A1214 (also says Hadleigh, Football Ground and Park and Ride) and turn off.
 Take the second exit at the next roundabout (Ipswich West A1214).
 Continue straight over at the next set of lights (Holiday Inn on your left) you will be forced into the right hand lane due to a bus lane, as you pass the sign for “Farmers Guide” start entering the bus lane as the vehicle entrance to the park is on the left hand side immediately (5 metres) before the Welcome to Ipswich brown sign.